sudowned/Peach/README.md

 This sounds great at first, but it also means that PHP won't so much as raise a warning if you feed one of your functions a string where an integer should go.
-And then you try to set *$NumberOfFruit = $NumberOfOranges + $NumberOfGrapes;* and *NumberOfGrapes* is 6 but the user hit an extra key as they pressed enter so the server thinks they have *24[ oranges*, which evaluates to 1 somehow, and your application just dec- ided that there are 7 fruits instead of 30, and orders an extra case that you won't know what to do with.
+And then you try to set `$NumberOfFruit = $NumberOfOranges + $NumberOfGrapes;` and *NumberOfGrapes* is 6 but the user hit an extra key as they pressed enter so the server thinks they have `24[ oranges`, which evaluates to 1 because you're a good developer and used `intval`, and your application just decided there are 7 fruits instead of 30 and orders an extra case that you won't know what to do with.

 Thanks, PHP.

 **Function Congestion**

-There are something like 30 array-related functions.
-Perl has
+There are something like 30 array-related functions in PHP.
-4. I don't think anyone's arguing that Perl's a great role model for much of anything, but we can probably just write a four-line **while** loop in the time it would take to look up **array_diff_ukey()** or **array_intersect_uassoc()** in the manual.
+Perl has *4.* I don't think anyone's arguing that Perl's a great role model for much of anything, but we can probably just write a four-line `while` loop in the time it would take to look up `array_diff_ukey()` or `array_intersect_uassoc()` in the manual.

 What Peach is